-"If a New Zealand Election were held now these support levels would result in 62 seats for the Labour-led Parliamentary Opposition and 58 seats for the National-led Government - a majority of four seats in the 120 seat Parliament - depending on any potential 'overhang seats' that may occur if a party won seats without gaining at least 5% support at the election.
+"However, the narrow margin means both sides would win 60 seats at next year's election if these results were repeated at the election with neither side winning a majority of seats in the (likely) 120 seat Parliament.
+The ultimate size of the Parliament depends on any 'overhang seats' that may occur if a party wins seats without gaining at least 5% support at the election.